 The focus is on the female collection Jubilee followed by all other collections by scrolling down.

 Tmall is the Chinese official online store of Rado, which is why it is quite complex, with multiple sections.
 Thus the entire collection of the brand is available, and also the pages of information related to the brand’s history as well as famous celebrities wearing the watch.

 In recent years, many e-commerce sites and lines in stores focused on fashion and luxury have stimulated the Chinese market.
 These are independent sites official trademark sites.
-These sites offer users a new experience of shopping in high-end line.
+These sites offer users a new experience of shopping in high-end lines.
 Here the example of Meici.com

 Meici.com aims to bring the latest fashion trends and innovative shopping experiences online to Chinese customers through digital platforms.
 It is among the first luxury e-commerce companies, and it creates a lot of experience and innovative services.
 At the same time, Meici.com publishes the e-magazine called Fashion Mzine that combines the fashion media and e-commerce, which helps to completely remodel the online shopping experience.